Gemballa presses criminal charges against eponymous founder's son over supercar startup

 Marc Philipp Gemballa recently started a car company under his own name and in February teased the first product, an off-road-ready supercar based on the bones of a Porsche 911.

-Famous Porsche tuner Gemballa, which was founded in 1981 by Uwe Gemballa, Marc Philipp's father who was murdered in 2010, is understandably not happy as it is the current owner of the trademark and brand rights to the Gemballa name, both in its native Germany and abroad.
+Famous Porsche tuner Gemballa, which was founded in 1981 by Uwe Gemballa, Marc Philipp's father who was murdered in 2010, is understandably not happy as it claims that it is the current owner of the trademark and brand rights to the Gemballa name, both in its native Germany and abroad.

 Gemballa is also developing its own supercar, which has led to some confusion between its product and the one from Marc Philipp Gemballa.